kxz167/csds373-l4-ros_bags/README.md

     - README.md

 ### Important Notes:
+- Bag Files:
+    - In order to prevent tracking GB+ size files, all bags have been ignored.
+This lab worked with the short and basic bags, but any bag from the provided Google Drive can be used if placed in the bags directory.
 - Launch files:
     - While the assignment called for modifications to the previous lab package, Dr Lee has mentioned that making a copy of the primary launch file and making the edits within this package was satisfactory. `navvis_descriptions_link.launch` represents the modified launch file from previous laboratories and provides a modular link into past packages without modifying them.
 - RVIZ Visualization:
     - The robot LaserScan displays have been modified to have a `decay time` of 1 second.
 I found this provides the best representation of the environment around the robot.
-    - There are a couple pre-specified views that aid in visualizing the 3D enviroment around the robot.
+    - There are a couple pre-specified views that have been provided to aid in visualizing the 3D enviroment around the robot.
 - Static Transform Publisher:
     - No static transforms were given in the lab.
-As a result, all static transforms used to circumvent the Robot State Publisher in the launch file were taken from RVIZ link viewer running the command `roslaunch navvis_descriptions navvis_Descriptions.launch use_xacro:=true`.
+As a result, all static transforms used to circumvent the Robot State Publisher in the launch file were taken first from the URDF / XACRO files, then the RVIZ link viewer running the command `roslaunch navvis_descriptions navvis_Descriptions.launch use_xacro:=true`.
 A note about links is that importing the XACRO file for the horizontal laser scanner creates geometry transformed with respect to another object (which is why the final location in RVIZ was necessary to use).

 ## Installation: